SongjieXie/Discrete-TaskOriented-JSCC/README.md

 # Discrete Task-oriented Joint Source-Channel Coding (DT-JSCC)

-This is a [Pytorch](https://pytorch.org/docs/stable/index.html) implementation of DT-JSCC for task-oriented communication with digital modulation, as proposed in the paper "Robust Information Bottleneck for Task-Oriented Communication with Digital Modulation".
+This is a [Pytorch](https://pytorch.org/docs/stable/index.html) implementation of DT-JSCC for task-oriented communication with digital modulation, as proposed in the paper [Robust Information Bottleneck for Task-Oriented Communication with Digital Modulation](https://arxiv.org/abs/2209.10382).

 ## Requirements